 A Special prize may be given at the end of every year for the team/players that displayed the following qualities during the season.

-Teams playing in their respective provinces will be ranked in their province and will stand a chance to be crowned regional champions in their respective division in their province.
+Teams playing in their respective provinces will be ranked in their province and will stand a chance to be crowned provincial champions in their respective division in their province.

-The top 4 scores from a team, whether they played in their region or nationally, including the Super Cup event score will count towards a teams national ranking.
+The top 3 scores from a team, whether they played in their province or nationally, including the Super Cup event score will count towards a teams national ranking where the top 3 scores from a team played in their province, including the Super Cup event score will count towards a teams provincial ranking.

 RPL South Africa